-If you are not concerned about accessing the RCM2200 from the Internet, you can place the RCM2200 on the internal network using a private address assigned either statically or through DHCP.
+If you are not concerned about accessing the RCM2100 from the Internet, you can place the RCM2100 on the internal network using a private address assigned either statically or through DHCP.

-4.6 Placing Your Device on the Internet
+4.6 Placing Your Device on the Network

 In many corporate settings, users are isolated from the Internet by a firewall and/or a proxy server.
 These devices attempt to secure the company from unauthorized network traffic, and usually work by disallowing traffic that did not originate from inside the network.
-If you want users on the Internet to communicate with your RCM2200, you have several options.
-You can either place the RCM2200 directly on the Internet with a real Internet address or place it behind the firewall.
-If you place the RCM2200 behind the firewall, you need to configure the firewall to translate and forward packets from the Internet to the RCM2200.
+If you want users on the Internet to communicate with your RCM2100, you have several options.
+You can either place the RCM2100 directly on the Internet with a real Internet address or place it behind the firewall.
+If you place the RCM2100 behind the firewall, you need to configure the firewall to translate and forward packets from the Internet to the RCM2100.

-4.7 How to Set IP Addresses in the Sample Programs
+4.7 Running TCP/IP Sample Programs

 We have provided a number of sample programs demonstrating various uses of TCP/IP for networking embedded systems.
-These programs require that you connect your PC and the Coyote together on the same network.
+These programs require you to connect your PC and the RCM2100 board together on the same network.
 This network can be a local private network (preferred for initial experimentation and debugging), or a connection via the Internet.